bryntum/chronograph/src/guides/CycleResolver.md

 Now we can use the abstract representation from above in the actual ChronoGraph identifiers.

-We can resolve the cycle by adding an additional identifier, that will drive the resolution.
-Lets call such identifier - cycle dispatcher.
+We add an additional identifier, that will drive the resolution process, called - cycle dispatcher.
+This identifier represent the cycle as a whole and manage other identifiers of the cycle.